- Remote technical riding on seldom visited paths

 - Meals: Breakfast, lunch

 True to form in getting to ride the very best trails of the area we’ll uplift back up into the Sierra before you embark on a meaty climb to the 2000m/6500ft mark.
 With great views of the highest peaks on the Peninsular and the dramatic Trevelez gorge we will take on ‘Noah’s’ trail.
-An ancient mule track that hugs the precipitous mountainsid.
-The finale of cobbled switch-backs really tests your skills before being dumped into the village of Trevelez.
+An ancient mule track that hugs the precipitous mountainside.
+The finale of cobbled switch-backs really tests your skills before arriving in the village of Trevelez.

 The villagers claim they inhabit the highest village in Spain at over 1400 metres (but actually isn’t) and is renowned for curing some of the tastiest Jamon in Spain (which is true!).